microfossil/particle-classification-onnx/README.md

   sudo apt install python3-pil.imagetk
 ```

-Download and Unzip the Racam.zip file:
+Download and unzip the "RaCAM_software.zip" file:

--Unzip the RaCAM.zip file on your Desktop and ensure that the "RaCAM" file, and "RaCAM_files" and "RaCAM_output" folders are located on your desktop.
+-Unzip the "RaCAM_software.zip" file on your Desktop and ensure that the "RaCAM" file, and "RaCAM_files" and "RaCAM_output" folders are located on your desktop.

--Right click on the "RaCAM" file and update lines 5 and 6 by replacing <user> with your OS username, and save it.
-You should now see the "RaCAM" file icon as a camera case.
+-Open the "RaCAM" file with a text editor and update lines 5 and 6 by replacing <user> with your OS username, and save it.
+You should now see the "RaCAM" file icon as a camera case after a restart.

 -Double-click on it to start the RaCAM software, you will be prompt to enter your username for updating paths for running the software.
 You should enter the username profile currently in use, and that can be found by looking at the path to the Desktop directory (e.g.: `/home/<user>/Desktop`).